-The General Education Team consists of Articulation Officer, Transfer Center Director, 2-3 current Curriculum Committee voting-members.
-When the articulation officer and transfer officer are the same individual, the team may choose to add an additional member.
+The General Education team may consist of the Articulation Officer, 2-3 current Curriculum Committee voting members.
+When the Articulation Officer and transfer officer are the same individual, the team may choose to add an additional member.
 The team reviews courses requesting GE to ensure that the COR meets the guidelines for the GE areas it is requesting.
 The team makes recommendations in the Course Management System.
 Activities include: